The Elect of God

 God has NOT predestined or chosen an elect people to be saved and others to be lost.
 The Bible says, “He [the Father] predestined us [fallen human beings] to be adopted as his sons through Jesus Christ, in accordance with his pleasure and will”; “He [God] is patient with you, not wanting anyone to perish, but everyone to come to repentance” (Ephesians 1:5, 2 Peter 3:9, insertions mine.)

-Ephesians 1:5 says that God has predestined fallen man to be adopted as His elect through Jesus.
+Ephesians 1:5 says, that God has predestined fallen man to be adopted as His elect through Jesus.
 In other words, God predestined the adoption process.
 It is called justification!
 “Now when a man works, his wages are not credited to him as a gift, but as an obligation.
 However, to the man who does not work but trusts God who justifies the wicked, his faith is credited as righteousness” (Romans 4:4,5).

 To think that God predestines our eternal reward and chooses an elect group makes a mockery of the Plan of Salvation.
-If God predestined the eternal reward of a man without recognizing man’s actions or power of choice, the Plan of Salvation would be a deceptive trick.
-If God predestined people to be saved and others to be lost, the Plan of Salvation would not be necessary.
+If God predestined the eternal reward of a man without recognizing man’s actions or power of choice, the Plan of Salvation would be a deceptive one.
+Logically, if God predestined people to be saved and others to be lost, the Plan of Salvation would not be necessary.
 Then, what is the point of choosing to follow the Holy Spirit if you are predestined to be lost?